GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/message-composer.md

 - Update the message resolving logic of the message list to include the contact payload
 - Provide UI for the contacts attachment in the message list

-Let's explore these steps in more details
+Let's explore these steps in more details.

 ### Contact Payload